ibm-cloud-docs/containers/network-cluster.md

 - If you enable the private cloud service endpoint and keep the public cloud service endpoint enabled too, workers always communicate with the master over the private network, but your users can communicate with the master over either the public or private network.
 - If you enable the private cloud service endpoint but disable the public cloud service endpoint, workers and users must communicate with the master over the private network.

-Note that you can't disable the private cloud service endpoint after you enable it.
+You can't disable the private cloud service endpoint after you enable it.
+{: note}

 1. Enable [VRF](/docs/account?topic=account-vrf-service-endpoint&interface=ui) in your IBM Cloud infrastructure account.
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 2. [Enable your {{site.data.keyword.cloud_notm}} account to use service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).